robusta-dev/kubernetes-demos/README.md

 # Introduction
 Practice Kubernetes troubleshooting with realistic error scenarios.

-# Usage
-Run various `kubectl apply` commands.
+Each scenario is run with `kubectl apply` commands.
 To cleanup, run `kubectl delete` on the same.

 # Scenarios